drews-tips/drews-tips.github.io/the_big_book_recommendation_list.md

 - _How To Become a Straight-A Student_, Cal Newport
 - _Tiny Habits_, B.J.
 Fogg
 - _A Mind for Numbers: How to Excel at Math and Science (Even If You Flunked Algebra)_, Barbara Oakley
+- _The Little Book of Talent: 52 Tips for Improving Your Skills_, Daniel Coyle

 The Mental Game
 - _Feel the Fear... and Do It Anyway_, Susan Jeffers, PhD
 - _The Happiness Advantage_, Shawn Achor

+Interesting Reads
+- _The Talent Code: Unlocking the Secret of Skill in Sports, Art, Music, Math, and Just About Everything Else_, Daniel Coyle
+- _Daily Rituals: How Artists Work_, Mason Currey

 Coding
 - _Cracking the Coding Interview: 189 Programming Questions and Solutions, 6th Edition_, Gayle Laakmann McDowell